 I.5.
 (Environmental sustainability) Leverage telecommunication/ICTs to reduce environmental footprint

-I.6 (Reducing overlap) Reduce the areas of overlap and foster closer and more transparent coordination among General Secretariat and ITU Sectors, taking into account the Union’s budgetary provisions
+I.6 (Reducing overlap and duplication) Reduce the areas of overlap and duplication and foster closer and more transparent coordination among General Secretariat and ITU Sectors, taking into account the Union’s budgetary provisions and the expertise and mandate of each Sector.

 Table 3.
 Linkage of ITU objectives with the Strategic Goals: